sthoduka/at_work_central_factory_hub/README.md

 ## Installation
 The RoCKIn Central Factory Hub (CFH) can be installed on most linux distributions.
 However, some require dependencies being built from source.
-We support and test on Ubuntu LTS versions.
 The current recommended setup is Ubuntu 14.04, with Boost 1.54.
-For other setups, jump to the Alternative Setup section below
+We support and test on Ubuntu 14.04 LTS.
+For other non-supported distributions and setups see Alternative Installation Hints at the end of this readme.

-### Recommended Setup: Ubuntu 14.04, Boost 1.54
+### Officially Supported Setup: Ubuntu 14.04, Boost 1.54

 1. The CFH is based off LLSF refbox, and uses [clips](http://clipsrules.sourceforge.net/).
 Add [Tim's PPA](https://launchpad.net/~timn/+archive/ubuntu/clips) for clips: